-Soak up the sun on a Hong Kong beach
+Soak up the Sun on a Beach

 Hong Kong has plenty of seaside spots to stroll hand in hand.
 While the village of Stanley doesn't have the best beach in Hong Kong, it is less than an hour from the city and makes for a fast romantic getaway.
 There are two stretches of sand, and in the evening you have every chance of finding yourself enjoying the view alone.
-The village is also one of the best spots in Hong Kong to eat al-fresco, with dozen of restaurants spread out along the promenade and inside the colonial verandas of Murray House.
+The village is also one of the best spots in Hong Kong to eat al-fresco, with dozens of restaurants spread out along the promenade and inside the colonial verandas of Murray House.

-How: To reach Stanley, take bus 6 or 6X from Admiralty MTR station, to the end of the line.
+How: To reach Stanley, take bus 6 or 6X from Admiralty MTR station to the end of the line.

 02 of 07

-The height of romance
+The Height of Romance

 If you're planning on wining and dining, there is no better spot in the city than the Peak.
 Once the stomping ground for Hong Kong's colonial elite, today the Peak has been revamped with a host of bars and restaurants that enjoy unbeatable views over the city.
-Cafe Deco has the most impressive vistas from its wraparound windows, although the Peak Cafe (and its 19th century cottage setting) is the most romantic spot.
+Cafe Deco has the most impressive vistas from its wraparound windows, although the Peak Cafe (and its a cottage setting) is the most romantic spot.
 Be sure to come during the evening to enjoy the blockbuster lights of the most captivating cityscape in the world.